When it comes to determining the type of storage to deploy, are you a storage-technology snob? Or do you consider

 NAS storage can also be used for storing backups of VMs and for storing any data that must be shared between systems (such as ISO files).
 As with physical machines, you can connect to NAS shares from within a VM.
 This is often a useful approach for organizations that are often doing widespread application testing or deployment.

-In addition, there are several other reasons that organizations should consider NAS devices (see
+In addition, there are several other reasons that organizations should consider NAS devices (see figure 1).

 Figure 1: Potential benefits of using NAS storage